openCONTRABASS/CONTRABASS/README.md

 _Figure:_ Chokepoint reactions and dead-end metabolites example:
 ![Chokepoint reactions and Dead-end metabolites example](docs/chokepoints_example.png)

 The computation of vulnerabilities can also be exploited programmatically via the [Low Level API](#low-level-api) which is based on [COBRApy](https://github.com/opencobra/cobrapy).
+You can also [try the Low Level API with Binder](https://mybinder.org/v2/gh/openCONTRABASS/CONTRABASS/HEAD?labpath=docs%2Fsource%2FCORE.ipynb).

 ## Table of Contents